 The temperatures outside are starting to drop, the leaves are slowly dancing their way from tree branches to the ground, and school is back in session; Fall is finally here!… And guess what, you’re not the only one that enjoys a daily dose of pumpkin spice!
 Did you know that your dog may also be a big fan of pumpkin?
 Although, they may not crave it for its tasty flavor, but rather the benefits it provides for their health.
 So, what is it about pumpkin that makes it good for your dog?
 How Pumpkin is Beneficial for Your Dog Although dogs aren’t going to sit at Starbucks with you and sip on a pumpkin spiced latte, they can benefit from small amounts of canned pumpkin supplemented into their diet.
 Research has shown that pumpkin can be used as a remedy for an upset stomach, promote a shiny coat and even improve your dog’s immune system.
 Pumpkin has many nutrients that can be beneficial to your pet.
 It is high in fiber, low in fat and cholesterol, and loaded with beta-carotene, magnesium, potassium, iron, zinc and vitamin A and C. The fiber helps regulate their digestive tract, which is helpful if your dog is experiencing constipation or diarrhea.
 Additionally, the oils found in pumpkin seeds can support urinary health.
 Lastly, if your dog is a bit overweight, pumpkin is low in calories, so it may be a good dietary supplement to help your dog shed a few pounds.
 How Much Pumpkin Should Dogs Eat?
 Depending on the size of your dog, the amount of pumpkin that they will need in...

 According to a Statistic Brain Research Institute poll, 45% of Americans made a New Years resolution, the number one most popular resolution being to lose weight.
 We know it’s difficult to lose weight during those cold winter months, where it seems more ideal to snuggle up in your pajamas and watch Netflix in bed.
 However, this behavior is helping neither you or your dog!
 Many dogs are also suffering from being overweight or obese.
 This winter, make it a point to keep your dog — and yourself — active.
 Here are a few tips and tricks.
 Agility Course.
 Has your pet already gone through agility training courses?
 If so, they should know the drill by now on how these obstacle-type courses work.
 Set one up in your basement or living room and lead your dog through the course a few times.
 You won’t even have to venture into the cold outdoors for this one!
 Purchase Outdoor Winter Gear.
 This is a great excuse to go shopping for both you and your dog.
 Buy some fashionable yet practical outdoor clothing for yourself and get your dog a little jacket.
 Make sure your pet’s clothing is reflective and always wear a light to make yourselves known to passing vehicles.
-Head out for a brisk morning or evening walk every day to get the blood moving.
+Head out for a brisk morning or evening walk every day to get the blood moving, or treat yourself to some new bodybuilding clothes to get yourself back into building muscle.
 Treasure Hunt.
 Another indoor game that’s great to play with your dog.
-Temporarily place your dog in another room (such as the bathroom) while you hide his favorite chew toys or treats.
-Walk around the house with your pet as they try to sniff out the treasures.
-If you...
+Temporarily place your dog in another room (such as the bathroom) while you hide his favorite chew toys or...

 NEW TRAINING CLASSES AVAILABLE